QiMata/ansible/src/roles/monitoring_observability/prometheus/README.md

 ## Overview

 The **Prometheus** role installs and configures the [Prometheus](https://prometheus.io/) monitoring system on target hosts.
-It handles installation via OS packages (Debian/Ubuntu), sets up Prometheus as a systemd service, and deploys a basic configuration for scraping metrics.
+It handles installation via OS packages (Debian/Ubuntu), sets up Prometheus as a systemd service, and deploys a comprehensive configuration for scraping metrics.
 By default, Prometheus will scrape itself (the Prometheus server on port 9090) and a Node Exporter for host metrics.
-This role is designed to be **idempotent** and customizable via variables, allowing you to define which targets to monitor, alerting rules, retention period, and integrations with alert managers or dashboards.
+This role is designed to be **idempotent** and highly customizable via variables, allowing you to define which targets to monitor, alerting rules, retention period, and integrations with alert managers or dashboards.
 Key features include:

-* **Package Installation:** Installs the Prometheus server and a Node Exporter agent via apt, ensuring both are present on the host.
-The Node Exporter is automatically started as a service so that Prometheus can collect local host metrics out-of-the-box.
+* **Package Installation:** Installs the Prometheus server and configurable exporters (Node Exporter by default, with support for Blackbox, Process, and other exporters) via apt, ensuring all components are present on the host.
+Exporters are automatically started as services so that Prometheus can collect metrics out-of-the-box.
-* **Configuration Management:** Deploys a generated `prometheus.yml` (main config) and an `alert.rules` file from Jinja2 templates.
-The configuration sets global scrape and evaluation intervals, defines default scrape jobs (Prometheus itself and node exporter targets), and includes any additional jobs or Alertmanager endpoints you configure via variables.
-An example alert rule is provided by default (triggering if any instance is down for 5 minutes) to demonstrate alerting functionality.
+* **Advanced Configuration Management:** Deploys generated `prometheus.yml` (main config), alert rules, and recording rules files from Jinja2 templates.
+The configuration supports TLS/HTTPS, basic authentication, federation, remote read/write, and custom web console templates.
+Configuration includes global scrape and evaluation intervals, service discovery (Kubernetes, Consul, EC2, DNS), relabeling rules, and any additional jobs or Alertmanager endpoints you configure via variables.
+* **Service Discovery:** Supports dynamic target discovery through multiple mechanisms including Kubernetes service discovery, Consul, EC2/AWS, DNS-based discovery, and file-based discovery.
+This eliminates the need for manual target management in dynamic environments.
+* **Security & TLS:** Optional HTTPS/TLS encryption for the web interface, basic authentication support, firewall rule management, and comprehensive logging with rotation.
+The service runs under a dedicated system user with systemd security hardening.
+* **High Availability & Clustering:** Supports Prometheus clustering and HA setups with external labels, peer configuration, and federation between multiple Prometheus instances.
+Includes backup and restore functionality for data protection.
 * **Service Setup:** Ensures the Prometheus service is enabled and running under a dedicated **`prometheus`** system user.
 The role installs a systemd unit override that configures Prometheus to use the specified data directory and retention time, and to listen on port 9090 on all interfaces.
-The service is set to automatically restart on failure and includes sensible defaults for resource limits and security protections (via systemd settings).
+The service is set to automatically restart on failure and includes comprehensive security protections and resource limits via systemd settings.
-* **Alerting Integration:** Supports integration with an external **Alertmanager** – you can supply one or more Alertmanager addresses (e.g. `alertmanager:9093`) via variables, and the role will configure Prometheus to send alerts to those endpoints.
-By default, no Alertmanager is configured (alerts will remain pending in Prometheus unless an Alertmanager is provided).
+* **Alerting Integration:** Supports integration with external **Alertmanager** instances and includes both alerting and recording rules.
+You can supply one or more Alertmanager addresses via variables, and the role will configure Prometheus to send alerts to those endpoints.
+Recording rules allow pre-computation of expensive queries for dashboards.
+* **Monitoring & Operations:** Built-in backup functionality, log rotation, multiple exporter support (Node, Blackbox, Process exporters), and operational monitoring features.
+Supports remote storage integration for long-term metrics retention.
-* **Extensibility:** Allows adding custom scrape targets and jobs through the `prometheus_additional_scrape_configs` variable (in YAML format).
-This means you can easily extend Prometheus to monitor other exporters or services by defining additional `scrape_configs` without modifying the core template.
-The role also supports setting **external labels** (such as cluster name or replica ID) to aid in federation or high-availability setups.
+* **Extensibility:** Allows adding custom scrape targets and jobs through multiple configuration variables.
+This means you can easily extend Prometheus to monitor other exporters or services by defining additional `scrape_configs`, service discovery configurations, or relabeling rules without modifying the core templates.

-In summary, this role will result in a running Prometheus server (listening on port 9090) with a baseline configuration and metrics collection from the local system.
-You can tailor it to scrape multiple hosts and exporters and to send alerts to an Alertmanager.
-Apply this role to a dedicated monitoring host (or hosts) after your basic system setup, and combine it with a visualization tool like Grafana (see **Cross-Referencing** below) to build a full monitoring stack.
+In summary, this role will result in a production-ready Prometheus server (listening on port 9090) with enterprise-grade configuration and metrics collection capabilities.
+You can deploy it in simple single-node setups or complex multi-node HA configurations with dynamic service discovery.
+Apply this role to dedicated monitoring hosts after your basic system setup, and combine it with visualization tools like Grafana to build a complete monitoring stack.

 ## Supported Operating Systems/Platforms